University of West Indies School of Nursing, Mona - Jamaica

 Goals of this portion of the program are to demonstrate the different perspectives, challenges, and needs represented by different patient populations in terms of their interactions with mainstream health care systems; examine the roles of various stakeholders in the delivery of health care; and facilitate your engagement with public health at the community level, particularly for socially and economically vulnerable populations.

-As a large, urban university with a strong international community, City University gained its charter in 1966 (formerly Northampton Polytechnic, established in 1894).
-It will join the University of London in August 2016.
+As a large, urban university with a strong international community, City, University of London gained its charter in 1966 (formerly Northampton Polytechnic, established in 1894).
+It joined the University of London in August 2016.
 The University of London system includes several other institutions with which IES Abroad in partnered—SOAS, Queen Mary, UCL, and the Courtauld, for example.
 City’s academic roots in industry and technology reflect its contemporary commitment to such disciplines as health sciences, business and engineering.
 City enrolls approximately 24,000 students, and its large international student body (more than 50 percent) makes it reflective of London’s incredibly multicultural population.

 Courses available to IES Abroad students in the School of Health Sciences at City include: